 - Stay focused on your goal and not fatigue – keep your mind focused on the finish line with proven nootropics included in Stim’s formula.

-- Avoid jitters and other side effects – a sensible but effective dosage of caffeine keeps you safe, with the added L-Theanine ensuring you avoid any side effects associated with caffeine over consumption.
+- Avoid jitters and other side effects – a sensible but effective dosage of caffeine keeps you safe, with the added L-Theanine ensuring you avoid any side effects associated with caffeine overconsumption.

 We all have long shifts at work or those days when we just don’t have the energy or motivation to go for a run.
-Whether that’s in a gym on a treadmill or outside.
+Whether that’s in a gym, on a treadmill, or outside.

 Usually, though, caffeine pills contain wayyy too much caffeine to take in the evenings.
 Some products I’ve seen contain over 200 mg of this stimulant!

-With 50 mg natural caffeine per serving, aided by the addition of L-Theanine which has proven to reduce risks of jitters and deliver “calmer, cleaner” energy boosts.
+With 50 mg of natural caffeine per serving, aided by the addition of L-Theanine which has proven to reduce risks of jitters and deliver “calmer, cleaner” energy boosts.
 This dosage even means those more tolerant to caffeine can safely take a double serving (100 mg overall) too – keeping you well in control of your intake at all times.